Integralist/dotfiles/README.md

 > Note: there is also an older/outdated [gist](https://gist.github.com/Integralist/20e6e0206f39d88302d73282688111a4), so choose the post over the gist.

+## UPDATES

+The following sections will reference any tools or information I've recently discovered, that aren't mentioned in the above gist (nor in my related [blog post](https://www.integralist.co.uk/posts/new-laptop-configuration/)) and I've considered not important enough to update in those existing online references.

 ## Terminal

 Be sure to run `spctl developer-mode enable-terminal` and follow manual UI step to enable developer mode.
 Turning this feature on has been shown to improve the speed of certain terminal operations like running Rust compilation.

-## UPDATES

-This section will reference any tools or information I've recently discovered, that aren't mentioned in the above gist (nor in my related [blog post](https://www.integralist.co.uk/posts/new-laptop-configuration/)) and I've considered not important enough to necessarily install or fix by default (hence not updating the relevant gist/post to include them).
+Also be sure to improve your retina macOS 'wake-up from sleep' performance using: `sudo pmset -a standbydelay <time in seconds:7200>`.
+The larger the number, the longer it will take macOS to switch into 'standby mode'.
+This mode takes a while to 'wake up' before you can log back in, and people tend to prefer delaying it for as long as possible ([reference](https://www.cultofmac.com/221392/quick-hack-speeds-up-retina-macbooks-wake-from-sleep-os-x-tips/)).

 - [starship](https://starship.rs/): minimal, blazing-fast, and infinitely customizable prompt for any shell (you'll need to `brew tap homebrew/cask-fonts` and `brew install --cask font-go-mono-nerd-font`).
 - [exa](https://github.com/ogham/exa): rust replacement for `ls`.